-So, without the old Newberg home being sold, we purchased a new home in Portland.
+So, with the Newberg home not yet sold, we purchased a new home in Portland.
 Yep, we took on two mortgages with open eyes.
-We take full responsibility for the decision (we had done our due diligence) but, we did so because we were swayed by conviction and insistence.
-Then, a long six months later, with no sale in sight and winter in Newberg looming on the horizon, we were getting anxious.
+We take full responsibility for the decision (we had done our due diligence) but, we were convinced it was gonna sell fast.
+Then, a long six months later, with no sale in sight and winter at 1500′ looming on the horizon, we were getting anxious.
 We had a LOT of money on the line.
 Our professional was still saying it would sell but now noted that “rural property takes longer to sell” and “yeah, you should lower the price, but the value is still there” and “the right buyer is out there” and “we need to wait till Spring, That’s when homes usually sell.
 Oh, it will sell in the spring” and “you just have to be patient”.
 Urgency had evaporated and the professional had sort of lost interest in us.
 We never got another sit down meeting.
 I was a raving lunatic with worry.
 Oh, did I mention that my 55 y.o. brother moved in with us two weeks after purchasing the Portland home?
 No added stress there.

 Trying to sell the house felt like wanting a divorce.
 You know it is time to move on but you can’t quite let one another go.
 You and the house want to part but you just can’t say goodbye.
 No, you have to stay together…”until the kids are ok with it” or “the right buyer comes to the door”.
 You think, “Ugh, I don’t want to do this anymore, and look, 10 years was a good run.
 I feel proud of us!
 We are soooo over, so let’s say goodbye already.”